ghostery/adblocker/bench/comparison/overview.md

 equivalent and we observed that *Ghostery* performs consistently as well or better across all dimensions, often surpassing other libraries.

-We hope that these benchmarks will give an opportunity for content-blocker's developers to measure their own progress against other popular libraries;
+We hope that these benchmarks will give an opportunity for content-blockers developers to measure their own progress against other popular libraries;
 benefiting all users, no matter which extension they use, as the efficiency of content-blockers improves.